PSITTACUS ERITHACUS

 Universidad Pablo Olavide, CSIC Estación Biológica de Doñana and Psittacus Catalonia SL

-Cameroon, Gabon and Republic of Congo.
+Democratic Republic of the Congo.

 April 2023